chavez897/web-framework-2/README.md

-## Prerequisites to run the server
+## Prerequisites to run the REST API

-.env file with the following info:
+Add .env file in the root of the server folder with the following info:

 ```sh
 PORT = 5001